Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - KPIs (Key Performance Indicators) - The metrics you will use to measure your performance.
 This would be a subset of your tracked metrics.

-For instance, you might track average time on site, the number of pageviews per session, and bounce rate.
+For instance, you might track the average time on site, the number of page views per session, and the bounce rate.
 But of these, you might choose only bounce rate as a KPI.